Peter Durrett: Career

-Durrett applied to the local Baptist association for ordination, which they declined to do, but "directed him to go on in the name of their common Master."
-Gradually Durrett and his wife gathered about 50 congregants, most of whom Durrett baptized.
+Durrett applied to the local Baptist association for ordination, which they declined to do but "directed him to go on in the name of their common Master."
+Gradually, Durrett and his wife gathered about 50 congregants, most of whom Durrett baptized.
 As the congregation united as a church, Durrett began to administer the Lord's Supper.

 By 1790, they had founded the First African Church of Lexington, now known as the First African Baptist Church.
 It was the first black congregation west of the Allegheny Mountains, the oldest black Baptist congregation in Kentucky, and the third oldest in the United States.
-Its early congregants were fellow slaves, who were joined by an increasing number of free blacks in the Lexington area.
+Its early congregants were fellow enslaved people, who were joined by an increasing number of free blacks in the Lexington area.
 The congregation was believed to number up to 300 people during Durrett's lifetime.
 The trustees, all free men of color, purchased their first property for a worship place in 1815.
-Durrett lived until 1823, when he was said to be near 90.
+Durrett lived until 1823 when he was said to be near 90.

-He was succeeded by Rev. London Ferrill, also of mixed race.
+He was succeeded by Rev. London Ferrill, who was also of mixed race.
 He was a free man of color whose free wife had purchased his freedom from slavery in Virginia.
 During his more than 30 years of service, Ferrill increased the congregation to 1,820 by 1850, making it the largest of any church, black or white, in the state.
 Although Durrett was never ordained, Ferrill was ordained by the First Baptist Church, a white congregation in Lexington.
-Leaders in that church were decided to accept the people Durrett had baptized without re-Baptism as members of Ferrill's congregation.
+Leaders in that church decided to accept the people Durrett had baptized without re-Baptism as members of Ferrill's congregation.